-Planting trees is a fun activity for family and friends alike.
+Planting trees is a fun activity for your family to do if you want to teach solutions of global warming for kids and friends alike.
 Reach out to your local government to find locations where trees are needed, such as along sidewalks or in medians.
 Start a community fundraiser to gather donations to purchase trees and gardening supplies.

 2. Participate in sustainable transportation

 Transportation accounts for the largest portion of all greenhouse gas emissions—around 30%.
 On average, commuting with one person per vehicle makes up about one-quarter of all miles traveled.
-To easily fight climate change, set up a carpool to and from work.
+To easily fight these changes, set up a carpool to and from work.
 To take it a step further, consider trading in your gas-burning car for an electric vehicle.

 3. Fundraise for renewable energy projects

-There are numerous projects that help the environment, and many of these are focused around renewable energy sources.
-Renewable energy can help offset fossil fuels, reducing the amount of greenhouse gasses entering our atmosphere.
-Start a fundraiser to collect donations to support these projects, and share your fundraiser on social media to raise even more awareness about renewable energy.
+There are numerous projects that help the environment, and many of these are focused on renewable energy sources.
+This energy project can help offset fossil fuels, reducing the number of greenhouse gasses entering our atmosphere and increasing carbon dioxide levels.
+Start a fundraiser to collect donations to support these projects, and share your fundraiser on social media to raise even more awareness about energy.